Total Pageviews

 Scaling Franz Joseph Glacier

-The Franz Joseph Glacier is approximately 7000 years ago & is a massive 12kms/7.4 miles long
+The Franz Joseph Glacier is approximately 7000 years ago and is a massive 12km (7.4 mile) long sheet of ice

-It meets the river valley below onto an ecosystem of a rainforest & is located in Westland Tai Poutini National Park.
+It meets the river valley below onto an ecosystem of a rainforest which is located in Westland Tai Poutini National Park on the South Island of New Zealand

-In 1865 German explorer & geologist Julius von Haast named the ice flow & area after (at the time) the Austrian Emperor
+In 1865 German explorer and geologist Julius von Haast named the ice flow plus area after (at the time) the Austrian Emperor

-KeyTip: The village of Franz Joseph is small (population 450) so book accommodations early as the area will swell up to 2500+ (adventure seeking) travelers like myself per day.
+The village of Franz Joseph has a small population ( around 450) so book accommodations early as the area will swell up to 2500+ (adventure seeking) travelers like myself per day.

 Now depending on your budget or fitness level you have a few options to explore the glacier;